mrndhlovu/milestone-project4/README.md

    - [Pipenv](https://github.com/pypa/pipenv)
 5. cd into the project folder by typing `cd milestone-project4`
 6. If npm is installed, you should be able to run `npm install` to install all dependencies in the `package.json` file.
-7. The frontend side of the app also has environmental variables to be set, in the `.env` file, add these variables
+7. The frontend side of the app has environmental variables to be set, in a `.env` file, add these variables

 ```
     - REACT_APP_STRIPE_PUBLISHABLE='SOME_STRIPE_TOKEN'